Last updated: June 2026 · Covers 10 tools across 4 categories

 Your team needs enterprise admin controls, SSO, and IP indemnity → GitHub Copilot Business.
 Most mature enterprise feature set in the category.

-You want the best AI benchmark performance → Claude Code.
-80.8% on SWE-bench Verified, Agent Teams for parallel execution.
+You want the best AI benchmark performance and autonomous execution → Claude Code.
+87.6% on SWE-bench Verified, 5.5× more token-efficient than Cursor on complex tasks.

-We have published detailed, tested comparisons across the most common tool pairs.
-Each includes a scoring table, methodology, and FAQ section:
+We have published detailed, tested comparisons across the most common tool pairs:

 For teams using a single editor (VS Code), Windsurf is the strongest alternative at $30/user/month.
-For teams using multiple editors, GitHub Copilot Business at $19/user/month with SSO included is the only practical choice — it is the only tool that works natively across VS Code, JetBrains, Vim, and Visual Studio simultaneously.
+For teams using multiple editors, GitHub Copilot Business at $19/user/month with SSO included is the only practical choice.

 Yes.
-GitHub Copilot has the most mature JetBrains plugin, supporting IntelliJ, PyCharm, WebStorm, GoLand, DataSpell, and more.
+GitHub Copilot has the most mature JetBrains plugin.
 Continue.dev also supports JetBrains.
 Cline has a JetBrains plugin at the enterprise tier.
-Cursor and Windsurf do not support JetBrains.
+Cursor, Windsurf, and Zed do not support JetBrains.

 For VS Code developers who prioritize autonomous multi-file tasks, Windsurf's Cascade is comparable to or ahead of Cursor's Composer — at a lower price.
-For developers who rely heavily on inline tab completions and Cursor's background agents (which run on cloud VMs and can be triggered via Slack or GitHub), Cursor retains meaningful advantages.
-See our Cursor vs Windsurf comparison for the full breakdown.
+For developers who rely heavily on inline tab completions and background agents, Cursor retains meaningful advantages.
+See Cursor vs Windsurf for the full breakdown.
+For benchmark data across all tools, see our AI Coding Tools Benchmark 2026.

-It depends on the tool and usage pattern.
-GitHub Copilot is $10/month for individuals — the cheapest paid option.
+GitHub Copilot is $10/month for individuals.
+Zed Pro is $10/month.
 Windsurf Pro is $15/month.
-Cline with Claude Sonnet 4.6 costs $5–20/month in API tokens for typical usage, or zero with a local model.
-Continue.dev and Aider are free (open-source) with API token costs on top.
-Our directory lists pricing for all 48+ tools.
+Cline with Claude Sonnet 4.6 costs $5–20/month in API tokens, or zero with Ollama.
+Continue.dev and Aider are free with API costs on top.
+For a complete breakdown: AI Coding Tools Pricing 2026.